Improving yourself doesn’t have to be hard!

 Get your popcorn and drink of choice ready.

-These are the top movies to watch if you want to achiever higher levels of success, freedom and happiness in your life.
+This is the definitive “man movies list” that will help you achieve higher levels of success, freedom and happiness in your life.

 Death smiles at us all.
 All a man can do is smile back. ~Maximus, Gladiator

-Easily one of the must see movies of all time, Gladiator follows the (loosely historical) story of Maximus Decimus Meridius the quintessential Grounded Man.
+Easily one of the most classic “men movies” of all time, Gladiator follows the (loosely historical) story of Maximus Decimus Meridius the quintessential Grounded Man.
 Family, honor, duty, and a whole lot of sword slashing in the arena, he can do it all.
 Following Maximus’s journey after he is betrayed by the Emperor’s weak son, forced to see the death of his family, then sold into slavery, Gladiator tells a tale of love, honor, vengeance and the quest for freedom.

 Pay attention to Maximus’s leadership style of always leading from the front, putting himself in harms way to maintaining integrity in the face of death to fighting for something you deeply believe in, Gladiator is filled with life lessons that will show you what it means to be a strong Grounded Man.